jiaobenhaimo/jiaobenhaimo.github.io/_posts/2023-4-27-AP Psychology Terms 2.markdown

 -  Schizophrenia!!! – symptoms, types (paranoid, cationic, etc.), and factors
 -  Just have a basic understanding of the terms for therapy, there will be about 3 questions asking which type it is, think smart.

 If the question says, “James suffers from Parkinson’s diseases, as a treatment, his doctor prescribed medicine to increase the amount of dopamine secreted by the brain, what type of therapy is this?”
 What perspective deals with chemical imbalances in the brain?
-Cognitive, therefore, the correct answer will probably be along the lines of cognitive therapy
+Cognitive, therefore, the correct answer will probably be along the lines of cognitive therapy.